Blepharoplasty in LA, SF and Orange County

 Lower eyelid surgery is often used for treating problems such as:

 Removing Protruding Fat Beneath the Eyes

 There are three separate compartments where the orbital fat resides.
-As we age, the tissues holding the orbital fat become attenuated and as a result, the fat becomes more visible as it protrudes out more.
+As we age, the tissues holding the orbital fat become attenuated, and as a result, the fat becomes more visible as it protrudes out more.
 Depending on the severity and whether there is a depression in the lower portion of the lower lid rim, each individual’s treatment will be different.

-If the fat is not too significant, but does exist, the tissues holding the orbital fat can be simply tightened.
+If the fat is not too significant but does exist, the tissues holding the orbital fat can be simply tightened.
 This is called a septal reset.
-If there is hollowness in the lower lid rim, called a tear trough, the fat can be mobilized and repositioned to the bony rim margin.
+If there is a hollowness in the lower lid rim, called a tear trough, the fat can be mobilized and repositioned to the bony rim margin.
 This helps with the removal of the protruding fat as well as filling in the defect of the tear trough.